Fruit of the Spirit

 God also produces goodness from our bad situations, regardless of their severity or our culpability.

-God, though his Word, provides a rational framework for defining reality.
+God, through his Word, provides a rational framework for defining reality.

 His designs, descriptions, assessments, principles, prescriptions, precepts, and boundaries inform an accurate worldview.

-God tells us who we are, how we got here, why we are here, how life got messed up, and what we can do about it.
+God tells us who we are, how we got here, why we are here, how life got messed up, what we can do about it, and how everything turns out.

 God is immutable.
 His attributes, truths, motivations, and goals never change.
 His promises are always operative.
 The entirety of his Word is always applicable.